 The Company and its bank subsidiary are extensively regulated under federal and state law.
 These laws and regulations are intended to protect depositors, not shareholders.
+These laws also include the recently enacted Dodd-Frank Wall Street Reform and Consumer Protection Act (The Dodd-Frank Act).
+The regulations related to the Dodd-Frank Act are currently being written, and accordingly, the full implication of this new law will not be known for some time.
 The Bank is subject to regulation and supervision by the Missouri Division of Finance, the Federal Reserve Bank (the "FRB") and the Federal Deposit Insurance Corporation (the "FDIC").
 The Company is a bank holding company within the meaning of the Bank Holding Company Act of 1956, as amended, and as such, it is subject to regulation, supervision and examination by the FRB.
 The Company is required to file quarterly and annual reports with the FRB and to provide to the FRB such additional information as the FRB may require, and it is subject to regular inspections by the FRB.
 Bank regulatory agencies use Capital Adequacy Guidelines in their examination and regulation of bank holding companies and banks.
 If the capital falls below the minimum levels established by these guidelines, the agencies may force certain remedial action to be taken.
 The Capital Adequacy Guidelines are of several types and include risk-based capital guidelines, which are designed to make capital requirements more sensitive to various risk profiles and account for off-balance sheet exposure; guidelines that consider market risk, which is the risk of loss due to change in value of assets and liabilities due to changes in interest rates; and guidelines that use a leverage ratio which places a constraint on the maximum degree of risk to which a bank holding company may leverage its equity capital base.
 For further discussion of the capital adequacy guidelines and ratios, please refer to Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Item 8, Note 2 of this report.